Year 4 - Hawthorn, Poplar and Elm Classes

 Activities that children will enjoy in Year 4 include:

 Parent meetings will be arranged twice a year to set your child’s targets, and discuss progress.
-If you would like to speak to us at any other time, please feel free to pop in and see us, or put a note in your child’s home-school link book.
+If you would like to speak to us at any other time, please feel free to pop in and see us by making an appointment on the dojo app.

 Have a look on the tabs below to see what we have been learning about in each term…